L1ndenbaum/integrated-corn-assistant/docs/architecture.md

 ## Overview

 Goal: refactor the current monolith into microservices, containerize each service, and deploy on k3s with Docker Hub images.
-The gateway (Gin) continues to serve frontend static assets for now.
+Nginx fronts the system and routes traffic to static-server and api-gateway.

 Key constraints:
 - Monorepo layout.